Obmondo/kubeaid/argocd-helm-charts/harbor/README.md

 # Harbor

+Harbor needs to have a storage-class defined in its values - that gives it a PV with ReadWriteMany support - to ensure High Availability, scaling, failover and drainage of k8s nodes (for regular maintenance) works.

 ## Extra configurations for complete Harbor setup

 We need to create few configurations and save them in secrets.